astulfonimatteo-hue/Berg_Linux/README.md

 The architecture, software selection system, default packages, installation process, and system configuration may change as development progresses.

 BergOS should be considered a development project until an official stable release is published.

+Release date and updates will be published on my Discord server: https://discord.gg/mTVVcZVsx